-The first thing you will need to do when returning to your home is contact your flooding insurance provider.
-They will probably arrange for a loss adjuster to contact you (who may then visit you at your home to assess the scale of the damage).
+The first thing you will need to do when it's safe to return to your home is contact your home insurance provider.
+They will probably arrange for a loss adjuster to contact you and possibly visit your propoerty to assess the scale of the damage.
 In severe cases of flood damage, your loss adjuster may appoint a surveyor for additional perspective when assessing cost of repairs and developing a timetable for completion of work.

 When you first contact your insurer, you will need to ask what you should do if you need temporary accommodation.
 Depending on your cover and the damage done to your home, your insurer may agree that you should stay elsewhere until a loss adjuster can discuss more long-term solutions with you.
-This might mean staying in a hotel, with friends or family.
-If this requires any expenditure on your part, you should always keep any receipts.
+This might mean staying in a hotel, with friends or family or in rented accommodation.
+If dealing with the flood event requires any expenditure on your part, you should always keep any receipts, including evidence of additional heating costs involved in drying the house out.
 A loss adjuster will be able to provide you with information about how long you can expect to wait before your home is reinstated.

-It is vital that people living in areas take out home flood insurance, though it may be harder to find reasonable cover.
-With HomeProtect you can get a competitive online quote for flood risk insurance, even if you are at moderate to high risk of encountering a flood.
-House insurance should be for everyone, not just those at little to no risk of ever getting flooded. homeprotect specialises in providing house flood insurance to the people that need it most.
+Having sufficient home insurance is never more valuable than when a catastrophic event like major flooding happens.
+With HomeProtect you can get a competitive online quote even if you are at moderate to high risk of encountering a flood.
+House insurance should be for everyone, not just those at little to no risk of ever getting flooded.